jakesorce/clubhouse_ruby/README.md

 # ClubhouseRuby

-ClubhouseRuby is a Ruby wrapper of the
+ClubhouseRuby is a lightweight Ruby wrapper of the [Clubhouse API](https://clubhouse.io/api/v1/).

-[Clubhouse API](https://clubhouse.io/api/v1/).
+[Clubhouse](https://clubhouse.io) is a radical project management tool particularly well suited to software development.
+If you're not familiar with them, go check them out! :heart:

-Clubhouse is a radical project management tool particularly well suited to software development! :heart:
+This gem is built with the philosophy that a good API wrapper is a simpler alternative to a comprehensive client library and can provide a nice interface to the API using dynamic Ruby metaprogramming techniques rather than mapping functionality from the API to the library piece by piece.

-This gem exists to provide a nice interface to the API in your Ruby projects.
+This enables the wrapper to be loosely coupled to the current implementation of the API, which makes it more resilient to change.
+Also, this approach takes much less code and maintenance effort, allowing the developer to be lazy.
+A reasonable person might fairly assume this to be the true rationale behind the philosophy.
+They'd be right.

 ## Installation